top of page

 “We’re not going to Dar es Salaam.”

 Cecilia found herself considerably annoyed by his interruption.
 Her head lolled back against the breezeblocks behind her as she tilted it upwards, watching as the smoke was pulled in circles above their heads by a lazily-spinning fan.
 “Where are we going, then?
-Because…” She trailed off, the heat and her general malaise stealing her desire to challenge him any further.
+Because…” She trailed off, the heat and her general sense of malaise stealing her desire to challenge him any further.
 She set her elbow against her knee and propped her chin up with her hand, looking out over the rooftops to her side with half-lidded eyes.

 Cecilia didn’t move from her defeated slant.
-His malign prodding did nothing more than to drive home the realization she had come to quite early on in their stay.
-Despite this, she decided to humor him.
+His malign prodding did nothing more than to drive home the realization she had come to quite early on in their stay–that she was now a fugitive.

 “I’d tell them everything.”

 “Hm.”
 He took a long pull from the cigarette, nodding his head.
-“Everything?”
+“Everything.”

 He said nothing.
 She could sense him shifting his weight, however, and she removed her hands from her eyes to see him stepping away from the railing.
 He backed himself against the opposite wall and slowly slid down it into a seated position, extending a leg outward as he reclined against the brick.
 He appeared quite unfazed as he continued to puff away on his cigarette.

-“I’m not associating with the Soviets–”
+“I wasn’t associating with the Soviets–”

 Cecilia shrank down into herself, blinking slowly.